 The latest feature he produced and shot, Spa Night, premiered at Sundance 2016 in US Dramatic Competition.
 His other work as producer includes the feature film, Aurora Notte (BAFICI 2014), and the MTV Other web-series, Myrna the Monster (Sundance, SXSW 2015), and clients such as Intel and GoPro.

-Ki Jin moved from his native Korea to Los Angeles to attend the Film Directing Program at the California Institute of the Arts, where he now teaches Film Production.
+Ki Jin moved from his native Korea to Los Angeles to attend the Film Directing Program at the California Institute of the Arts.

 Giulia Caruso is an LA-based Italian filmmaker and one of the founding members of the independent production company Nonetheless Productions.
 She recently produced Andrew Ahn’s debut feature Spa Night, premiering at Sundance 2016 in US Dramatic Competition, and Myrna the Monster, starring Kathleen Hanna and executive produced by MTV(other), that premiered at Sundance and went on to play more than 100 festivals worldwide, including SXSW, Palm Springs and the Florida Film Festival.With Nonetheless Productions, Giulia has produced content for clients such as Intel, Wired, GoPro and MTV, and is currently producing Ian Samuels’s debut feature Still Lives (working title) and a number of other projects for different platforms and formats.